 - Just remember that a snug and comfortable fit will protect you the best!

-There are a number of features that come into play when deciding on a new helmet or goggle.
-I have highlighted a few features for helmets and goggles that could come into play when making your decision.
+There are a number of features that come into play when deciding on a new helmet.
+I have highlighted a few features that could come into play when making your decision.

 To summarize, there are many different factors that drive the cost of helmets.
 While we cannot say that any one helmet is safer than another, the choice should be made based on desired features and making sure the helmet is comfortable once you are able to try it on.
 Our goal is to provide the insight and knowledge so it makes the buying process easier.